What is Microsoft Teams?

 Yes.
 As the file (or folder) owner, you may decide whether users will have read/write, or read-only access when sharing.

-Microsoft Teams and OneDrive have limited functionality for data processing as their sync functionality may interfere with running processes.
-Here is some guidance on using these tools for data processing tasks:
+Microsoft Teams and OneDrive have limited functionality for information processing as their sync functionality may interfere with running processes.

 Use Case | Teams | OneDrive |